Belly Balm – Soothing Relief for Digestive Complaints

 Dill and ginger essential oils are generally non-toxic, non-irritating and typically require no restrictions.
 The e-Anethole content in Fennel was for a time linked to concern of liver toxicity and possible carcinogenic activity.
 More recent studies have determined there is insufficient data to support these concerns and e-Anethole is back on the GRAS (generally regarded as safe) list for internal intake and use.

 This blend is a low 1% dilution ratio of essential oils to carrier oil.

 Can be used daily as needed for digestive discomfort.
 Apply roll-on directly over stomach and abdomen.
 Spread the oils by gently massaging the area with your fingertips.

 To put this blend together you need a roll-on bottle and a small funnel.

-- Use the funnel to pour one ounce of your carrier oil into the roller bottle.
+- Using a funnel, pour one ounce of carrier oil into the roller bottle.